marceloamor/reading-list-manager/README.md

 1. Create a feature branch: `git checkout -b feature/your-feature-name`
 2. Make your changes and commit them: `git commit -m 'Add some feature'`
 3. Push to the branch: `git push origin feature/your-feature-name`
-4. Create a pull request
+4. Create a pull request, then either ask me to merge it in or squash and commit yourself

-## 📞 Support
+## Support

 If you encounter any issues or have questions:
 1. Check the documentation in the `docs/` folder
 2. Review the code comments and TODO items
 3. Check the console for error messages
-4. Ask for help from your project partner
+4. Hit marce up, not necessarily in this order

 ## 🎯 Learning Objectives